Acupuncture / TCM

 (HST exempted)

-TCM Consultation and Diagnosis
+TCM Consultation and Diagnosis in person

 (NO treatment included)